Course Overview

 Mon Nov 18 Lecture Matt Fredrickson (CMU, Gray Swan AI)

-Wed Nov 20 Lecture Federated Learning
+Wed Nov 20 Lecture Scaling Laws & Synthetic Data

 Fri Nov 22 Recitation Recitation 10: TBA